scalalandio/chimney/docs/docs/cookbook.md

     }
     ```

-These 5 implicits are bare minimum to make sure that:
+These 5 implicits are the bare minimum to make sure that:

   - your types will be automatically wrapped (always) and unwrapped (only with `PartialTransformer`s which can do it
     safely)
   - you can convert all kinds of values wrapped in your optional type
-  - your can convert to and from `scala.Option`
+  - you can convert to and from `scala.Option`

 An example of this approach can be seen in
 [Java collections integration implementation](https://github.com/scalalandio/chimney/tree/master/chimney-java-collections/src/main/scala/io/scalaland/chimney/javacollections)